Last Updated On : 5-May-2026

 Reference

-Fortinet FortiSASE Administration Guide
+Fortinet FortiSASE Administration Guide – Logging and Monitoring

-Fortinet FortiSASE Identity and Access Management Documentation
+Fortinet FortiSASE Privacy and Log Anonymization Documentation

 What are the key differences between the FortiSASE BGP per overlay and BGP on loopback routing design methods?
 (Choose one answer)